DUKKHA IN DEPTH

 I hope you will enjoy demystifying Buddhism.

-First, there is a section for people with an interest in the origins and history of the wheel, and the development of the word Dukkha.
+First, there is a section on the origins and history of the wheel, the invention of steel for the rims and hubs, the necessity for roads, and the early development of the word Dukkha.

 History of Rotary Motion